 Change 11.22.3.3.1 as follows:

-“The ANQP response should consist of ANQP elements having Info IDs present in the Query List ANQP-element response (if present) plus zero or more responses to other query elements; these ANQP elements shall be chosen from among those listed in Table 9-331 having an element type of S in Table 11-14 and shall be ordered by nondecreasing Info ID.
-The AP shall only reply with the element requested in the ANQP request, if the elements are available at the AP.
+“The ANQP response should consist of ANQP-elements having Info IDs present in the Query List ANQP-element response (if present) plus zero or more responses to other query elements; these ANQP elements shall be chosen from among those listed in Table 9-331 having an element type of S in Table 11-14 and shall be ordered by nondecreasing Info ID.
+The AP should not reply to a STA with an ANQP-element that the STA did not request.
 The ANQP response is transported in the Query Response field of GAS Response frames, as described in 11.22.3.2.4.”

 If an ANQP response does not carry all vendor-specific responses appropriate to the vendor-specific requests, if any;